nextcloud/desktop/doc/troubleshooting.rst

 Log Files
 ---------

-Effectively debugging software requires as much relative information as can be obtained.
+Effectively debugging software requires as much relevant information as can be obtained.
 To assist the ownCloud support personnel, please try to provide as many relevant logs as possible.
 Log output can help  with tracking down problems and, if you report a bug, log output can help to resolve an issue more